open-telemetry/oteps/text/0111-auto-resource-detection.md

 ## Explanation

 In order to apply auto-detected resource information to all kinds of telemetry, a user will need to configure which resource detector(s) they would like to run (e.g. AWS EC2 detector).
-These will be configured for each tracer and meter provider.

 If multiple detectors are configured, and more than one of these successfully detects a resource, the resources will be merged according to the Merge interface already defined in the specification, i.e. the earliest matched resource's attributes will take precedence.
 Each detector may be run in parallel, but to ensure deterministic results, the resources must be merged in the order the detectors were added.
-In the case of the user manually supplying resource attributes in addition to resource(s) being detected, the detected resource will be merged with the supplied resource, with the supplied resource taking precedence.

 A default implementation of a detector that reads resource data from the `OTEL_RESOURCE` environment variable will be included in the SDK.
-The environment variable will contain of a list of key value pairs, and these are expected to be represented in a format similar to the [W3C Correlation-Context](https://github.com/w3c/correlation-context/blob/master/correlation_context/HTTP_HEADER_FORMAT.md#header-value), i.e.: `key1=value1,key2=value2`.
-This detector must always be configured as the first detector and will always be run by default.
+The environment variable will contain of a list of key value pairs, and these are expected to be represented in a format similar to the [W3C Correlation-Context](https://github.com/w3c/correlation-context/blob/master/correlation_context/HTTP_HEADER_FORMAT.md#header-value), except that additional semi-colon delimited metadata is not supported, i.e.: `key1=value1,key2=value2`.
+If the user does not specify any resource, this detector will be run by default.

-Custom resource detectors related to specific environments (e.g. specific cloud vendors) must be implemented outside of the SDK, and users will need to import these separately.
+Custom resource detectors related to specific environments (e.g. specific cloud vendors) must be implemented as packages separate to the core SDK, and users will need to import these separately.

 ## Internal details

 As described above, the following will be added to the Resource SDK specification:

-- An interface for "detectors", to retrieve resource information, that can be supplied to tracer and meter providers
+- An interface for "detectors", to retrieve resource information
-- Specification for how to merge resources returned by the configured detectors, and with a manually supplied resource as described above
+- Specification for a global function to merge resources returned by a set of detectors
-- Details of the default "From Environment Variable" detector implementation as described above
+- Details of the "from environment variable" detector implementation as described above
+- Specification that default detection (from environment variable) runs once on startup, and is used by all tracer & meter providers by default if no custom resource is supplied

-This is a relatively small proposal so is easiest to explain the details with a code example:
+This is a relatively small proposal so it is easiest to explain the details with a code example:

 ### Usage